Trojanzaro/TZOS/README.md

 # TZOS

-just a simple attempt at a Kernl for a very limited OS
+just a simple attempt at a Kernel for a very limited OS

 Cross compiler required for this to work with the following steps for installation (Still not successful, I'll go through a few more attempts before I have enough of the VMs)